heavyblotto/memorativa/docs/ii-application-design.md

 3. The game analyzes the reply and provides the player with additional essential information and metadata.
 The reply helps to inform the AI about your interests and how you like to explore ideas, which is reflected in future prompts.
 The player can refine the analyzed reply to better suit his intentions.

-4. The AI stores the reply along with the analysis, established relationships, and a new associated image in a memory house.
+4. The AI stores the reply along with the analysis, established relationships, and a new associated image in a **memory house**.
 Memory houses help organize prompts and replies into an intuitive and meaningful information model, augmented by the game's AI agent.
 The reply may live in a different memory house from the location of the prompt that it's related to.
 Replies serve as nodes to generate relationships between other replies, or for further reflection to generate related replies, thereby forming a network of concepts.

 5. As more replies are added, the AI provides more prompts for the player to consider.
 Each prompt (and reply) has a location and home within the memory house system.
-Players can discover new prompts by exploring the memory houses through different perspectives (personal, organizational, conceptual, or temporal) and interacting with the AI.
+Players can discover new prompts by exploring the memory houses through different **perspectives** (personal, organizational, conceptual, or temporal) and interacting with the AI.
 The game rewards players for successfully completed prompts and more sophisticated and elegant replies.

 6. As players add more replies to the game, they may also start replying to prompts related to existing replies.
-In such cases, the new reply lives in its own memory house but stands in a relationship to the original reply.
+In such cases, the new reply lives in its own memory house but stands in a **relationship** to the original reply.
 The relationship itself is represented as a reply in the memory houses.
-Replies that represent new relationships are considered ideas.
-Replies to existing ideas are concepts.
+Replies that represent new relationships are considered **ideas**.
+Replies to existing ideas are **concepts**.

 7. Intuitive tools and features are provided to the player to help organize, explore, and play with the symbols, concepts, ideas, and relationships that are discovered and cultivated within the prompt-reply system of the memory houses.
 As the player progresses, relationships are uncovered, connections are made, and concepts are formed within the memory house model as the AI continues to understand the player's preferences, interests, and curiosity across different perspectives, and continually surfaces related relationships, symbols, and new prompts to explore.